 WHAT IS SEX TRAFFICKING ?

-where humans are traded commercially to be used sexually.
+traded commercially to be used sexually.

 - The services for these women are practically non-existent.
 La Sortie offers them the help they so urgently need.

 - Their lifestyle often results in addiction, mental health problems, homelessness, and social disfunction.